Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 ### Improve Cold Read Performance

 When the application reads directly from the UFS, multiple clients may try to read the same portion of the input data simultaneously.
-For example, at the start of a SparkSQL query, all Spark executors will read the same parquet header.
-This results in Alluxio caching the same block on every node, which is potentially a waste of both UFS bandwidth and Alluxio storage capacity.
+For example, at the start of a SparkSQL query, all Spark executors will read the same parquet footer metadata.
+This potentially results in Alluxio caching the same block on every node, which is potentially a waste of both UFS bandwidth and Alluxio storage capacity.

 One way to avoid this situation is to apply a deterministic hashing policy by specifying the following configuration property: